-5.2.4 To ensure that the match-funding requirements and exit strategies are considered prior to entering into the agreements and that future medium term financial plans reflect these requirements.
+5.2.4 To ensure that the match-funding requirements and exit strategies are considered prior to entering into the agreements and that future medium term financial forecasts reflect these requirements.

-5.2.5 To advise the PCC and the CC in advance of decisions and to ensure that all funding notified by external bodies is received and properly accounted for, and that all claims for funds are made by the due date and that any audit requirements specified in the funding agreement are met.
+5.2.5 To ensure that all funding notified by external bodies is received and properly accounted for, and that all claims for funds are made by the due date and that any audit requirements specified in the funding agreement are met.

 - 5.2.6 To ensure that funds are acquired only to meet policing needs and objectives. - 5.2.7 To ensure that key conditions of funding and any statutory requirements are complied with and that the responsibilities of the accountable body are clearly understood. - 5.2.8 To ensure that any conditions placed on GP in relation to external funding are in accordance with the approved policies of the PCC.
-If there is a conflict or in the event that there is any doubt, this needs to be taken to the PCC for resolution.
+If there is a conflict, this needs to be taken to the PCC for resolution.